 We are an integrated global aviation company with a leading market position in aircraft leasing.
 It is our strategy to acquire aviation assets at attractive prices, lease the assets to suitable lessees, and manage the funding and other lease related costs efficiently.
 We also provide aircraft management services.
 We believe that by applying our expertise through an integrated business model, we will be able to identify and execute on a broad range of market opportunities that we expect will generate attractive returns for our shareholders.
-We are headquartered in The Netherlands and have offices in Ireland, the United States, Singapore, China and the United Arab Emirates, with a total of 159 employees, as of December 31, 2012.
+We are headquartered in The Netherlands and have offices in Ireland, the United States, Singapore, China and the United Arab Emirates, with a total of 163 employees, as of December 31, 2013.

 We operate our business on a global basis, providing aircraft to customers in every major geographical region.
-As of December 31, 2012, we owned 212 aircraft and seven engines, managed 80 aircraft, had 45 new aircraft on order, which included five A330 purchase and leaseback aircraft, six A320 aircraft (including two aircraft under a purchase and leaseback arrangement that had been cancelled as of the date of this report), and 34 Boeing 737 aircraft (including 11 American Airlines purchase and leaseback aircraft that are expected to be evaluated on an aircraft by aircraft basis if we do not enter into a firm commitment for such aircraft with American Airlines and five purchase rights as part of a Boeing order).
-In addition, we had a call option on five A320NEO purchase and leaseback aircraft, and had entered into sales contracts for four aircraft and executed a letter of intent to sell five aircraft.
-In addition, we have a 25% ownership in a joint venture that owned 17 aircraft as of December 31, 2012, which was not included in the above.
+As of December 31, 2013, we owned 236 aircraft and seven engines, managed 69 aircraft, had 44 new aircraft on order, which included three A330 aircraft, five A320neo aircraft, nine A350 aircraft, 20 Boeing 737 aircraft (including five purchase rights as part of a Boeing order) and seven Boeing 787 aircraft.
+In addition, we had entered into sales contracts for four aircraft.
+In addition, we have a 20.3% ownership in a joint venture that owned, or had on order, 33 aircraft, as of December 31, 2013, which was not included in the above.

 We lease most of our aircraft to airlines under operating leases.
 Under an operating lease, the lessee is responsible for the maintenance and servicing of the equipment during the lease term and the lessor receives the benefit, and assumes the risk of the residual value of the equipment at the end of the lease.
-As of December 31, 2012, our owned and managed aircraft were leased to 100 commercial airline and cargo operator customers in 50 countries and managed from our offices in The Netherlands, Ireland, the United States, Singapore, China and the United Arab Emirates.
+As of December 31, 2013, our owned and managed aircraft, including AerDragon, were leased to 89 commercial airline and cargo operator customers in 48 countries and managed from our offices in The Netherlands, Ireland, the United States, Singapore, China and the United Arab Emirates.

 We have the infrastructure, expertise and resources to execute a large number of diverse aircraft transactions in a variety of market conditions.
-From January 1, 2010 to December 31, 2012, we executed over 380 aircraft transactions.
+From January 1, 2011 to December 31, 2013, we executed over 400 aircraft transactions.
 Our teams of dedicated marketing and asset trading professionals have been successful in leasing and trading our aircraft portfolio.
-Between January 1, 2010 and December 31, 2012, our weighted average owned aircraft utilization rate was 98.4%.
+Between January 1, 2011 and December 31, 2013, our weighted average owned aircraft utilization rate was 98.8%.
 Our utilization rate for aircraft is calculated based on the average number of months the aircraft are on lease each year.
 The utilization rate is weighted proportionate to the net book value of the aircraft at the end of the period measured.